What You Need To Know

 |Tracking of employee movements on the clock to help business owners and managers ensure efficient use of time and resources||Employees or teen drivers who know they are being tracked could resent the apparent lack of trust|

 When choosing whether or not to use a GPS tracking device or GPS tracker app to monitor the whereabouts of another person, it’s important to take into consideration the moral and legal aspects of doing so.
-Tracking someone’s whereabouts can easily be considered stalking, which is illegal, if it is not done in a proper manner.
-For example, your legal rights to track a vehicle only extend to vehicles that you personally own.
+Tracking someone’s whereabouts can easily be considered stalking, which is illegal, if it is not done properly.
+For example, your legal rights to track a vehicle only extend to vehicles that you own.
 While tracking your children’s location out of concern for driving safety is considered a valid reason, it is important to ensure that you are not preventing your child from developing into a responsible, independent adult.
-When you choose where, when, and to what extent you should track someone or something, it is important to brush up on current GPS tracking laws, consider the possible consequences, and ask yourself whether you really need to know.
+When you choose where, when, and to what extent you should track someone or something, it is important to brush up on current GPS tracking laws, consider the possible consequences, and ask yourself whether you need to know.

 What to Expect From a GPS Phone App

 GPS apps are designed to provide the benefits of GPS affordably as they utilize a device most people already own: a cell phone.
-Many users enjoy such benefits as tracking the shared locations of friends and family members, sharing their own locations, and geotagging locations with photos and video in order to connect with other people in the same geographic area.
+Many users enjoy such benefits as tracking the shared locations of friends and family members, sharing their locations, and geotagging locations with photos and video to connect with other people in the same geographic area.
 Some popular social GPS apps include Connect and Find My Friends, two apps which place people’s locations on a map based on their social check-ins; GLYMPSE, which allows users to share locations and ETA details with friends and family members; and of course, Phone Tracker and Mobile GPS Tracker, which are designed to be covert trackers of another person’s phone.

 According to the reviews of these popular apps, some of these are: